chuanqisun/htmaa-2025/src/posts/week-06/index.md

 I needed a breakout board for the ICS-43434 microphone, similar to [this one from Adafruit](https://www.digikey.com/en/products/detail/adafruit-industries-llc/6049/25589349).
 I decided to try fabricating it with a laser cutter.

-I followed a [YouTube tutorial](https://www.youtube.com/watch?v=8peIFpolsmk) to set up the machine, but his settings UI was differeht from mine.
+I followed a [YouTube tutorial](https://www.youtube.com/watch?v=8peIFpolsmk) to set up the machine, but his settings UI was different from mine.
 Instead of speed (mm/s), I had dot duration (microseconds).
 I proceeded with a test cut with varying duration values.
 The results were terrible: some parts of the copper were burned away, but the surface wasn't fully removed.
 The laser seemed to also have reduced power towards the edges of the cutting area.

 ![Failed laser cutting](./media/audio-01.webp)
 **Failed test**

 I soon realized the problem was the image format.
 Switching to SVG files exposed the correct settings.
 The `gerber2img` tool doesn't export SVGs, and KiCad's native SVG export but it produced wrong shapes when opened in xTool.
-I ended up using the [Adobe PNG to Vector converter](https://www.adobe.com/express/feature/image/convert/png-to-svg) and then manually cleaning up the SVG in [Figma](https://www.figma.com/)
+I ended up using the [Adobe PNG to Vector converter](https://www.adobe.com/express/feature/image/convert/png-to-svg) and then manually cleaned up the SVG in [Figma](https://www.figma.com/).

 I settled on the following workflow: